Learning about freezing milk for long term storage is one of the early things we decided that we needed to do once we got Nigerian Dwarf goats.

 It’s not a good idea to mix Nigerian milk too long though, one morning we mixed a little too long and had whipped cream for cereal rather than milk (still very good!).

 What Milk Should You Freeze for Long Term Storage?

 Any milk can be frozen for long-term storage – it doesn’t have to be goat milk and it doesn’t need to be fresh from the animal like ours – that just happens to be what we have.
 If the grocery store is running a great deal on milk and that’s where you normally get yours, then stock up and freeze some to save money.
 You can use goat or cow, pasteurized or unpasteurized, fat-free, low-fat, or whole milk.

-I’ve heard of using Ziploc bags for freezing milk, but have never tried it, the plastic freezer containers seem the most convenient for us – they stack well, are easy to clean in the dishwasher, and prevent odors.
+I’ve heard of using Ziploc bags for freezing milk, but we’ve never tried it.
+The plastic freezer containers seem the most convenient for us – they stack well, are easy to clean in the dishwasher, and prevent odors (here are the freezer cartons we use: One Quart Plastic Freezer Cartons).
 Milk will readily absorb odors, so it’s best to use as airtight a container as possible.
-Glass canning jars are more airtight, but are not as convenient or cost efficient of a choice for us.
+Glass canning jars are more airtight, but are not as convenient or cost-efficient of a choice for us.
 Plastic milk jugs are another possibility but we’ve avoided using them as they are difficult to get really clean and are not airtight.

 I don’t know why we never considered freezing milk before getting Nigerian Dwarf goats, not only is it a good way to store excess milk but it’s also a good way to take advantage of sales at the store.
 Anyway, we’re now happily freezing milk as we go, knowing that we’ll have great tasting milk for the winter months after the girls stop producing.